-We arrived in New Zealand February 7, 2020 for three months.
+We arrived in New Zealand February 7, 2020 for three months. (until COVID-19 extended our visit).
 Who knew one could run out of superlatives in the first two weeks!
 This blog segment begins in Auckland, North Island, and moves to Christchurch and the Banks Peninsula on South Island.
 Future blogs will take us across mountains, fiords, and volcanos!

 “Haere Mai!”
 (Welcome!)